chenkee/SwiftApp/README.md

 Project created using Java

-main fucntion is in FizzBuzz.java
+Main fucntion is in FizzBuzz.java

-  *run to get console application
+  Run to get console application

-    *enter a number to see results
+  Enter a number to see results

 FizzBuzzMainTest.java contains some unit tests done using JUnit